JANAJESCHKELAB/enrichment-resources/README.md

 # Introduction

-This is an effort to make something to run enrichment analyses that is easy to use for the entire ACEE group.
+This is an effort to make a somewhat streamlined and easy-to-use enrichment script for ACEE.

-`example/` contains an exemplar gene set and other results to test the script with.
+`example-*/` contain exemplar gene sets and anticipated results to test the script with.

+## Use

+`./enrich-cP.R <options>`

+Use `--help` to check available options.

+If you just want to run GO,
+`./enrich-cP.R <inputfile> <output_directory>` is sufficient.

 ## Current features/points of notice

-* Supports good-old-fashioned ORA with GO terms
+* Supports good-old-fashioned over-representation analysis (ORA) with Gene Ontology (GO) terms
+* Supports GSEA analysis; make sure to download a .gmt gene set file from [GSEA](https://www.gsea-msigdb.org) as they are needed
-* Only supports human for now
+* Only supports human or mouse for now

 ## TODO

-* Add support for GSEA
-* Add support for mouse
 * Add support for custom databases (such as using local PAN-GO)